toiletpapar/infrastructure/docs/smithers/d00-smithers.md

 * Patch k8s with static IP
 `kubectl patch svc ingress-nginx-controller --namespace ingress-nginx -p '{"spec": {"loadBalancerIP": "xxx.xxx.xxx.xx"}}'`

-~~If you're running baremetal, then you'll likely have configured `metallb` and a DNS through this project for a private network.
-Therefore, your static ip can be found at `docs/baremetal/metallb/ip-address-pool.yaml` and your DNS will be configured to serve resolve that ip for `api.smithers.private`.~~

 https://kubernetes.github.io/ingress-nginx/examples/static-ip/

+If you're running baremetal, then you'll likely have configured `metallb` and a DNS through this project for a private network.
+Therefore, your static ip can be found at `docs/baremetal/metallb/ip-address-pool.yaml` and your DNS will be configured to serve resolve that ip for `api.smithers.private` and (TBD).

 ### Ingress
 `kubectl apply -f ./ingress/ingress.yaml`

-~~Warning: Baremetal clusters are currently configured to operate only on private networks therefore TLS is not enabled.
+Warning: Baremetal clusters are currently configured to operate only on private networks therefore TLS is not enabled.
 To enable TLS, for cloud deployments, see "Install cert-manager" which uses `cert-manager` and `lets-encrypt` to handle automatic certificate management.
-You'll also need to adjust `ingress.yaml` as required.~~
+You'll also need to adjust `ingress.yaml` as required.

 https://kubernetes.github.io/ingress-nginx/examples/tls-termination/